kvakvs/beam-wisdoms/docs/source/definitions.rst

     allocating a new fragment and moving data there using garbage collector.
     Data is placed onto heap sequentially from its start.

+.. _def-port:

+Port
+    A special value which you receive when you call ``erlang:open_port``.
+    It is hooked to a port driver (built-in or custom).
+You can send it commands and receive messages from it, you can close it, link to it and monitor it (monitoring added in v.19).

+    A port driver manages some resource, such as a file, a socket, a ZIP archive etc. Ports provide your process with a stream of events from some resource, and you can write commands and data to them as well.

 .. _def-primary-tag:

 Primary tag